Human Access Project: Site improvements

-HAP added a swim ladder to the Portland Fire and Rescue Station 21 Dock “the Firehouse Dock”, effectively creating a new recreational access point to the river.
-With the addition of a swim ladder the Fire House Dock became launching point of the River Hugger Swim Team.
+HAP added a swim ladder to the Portland Fire and Rescue Station 21 Dock, known as the Firehouse Dock, creating a new recreational access point to the river.
+With the addition of a swim ladder, the Fire House Dock became launching point of the River Hugger Swim Team.

-In 2017, HAP's activism led to the opening of the city's first officially recognized public swimming beach, in nearly 100 years called Poet's Beach.
-Additionally, HAP began work to mitigate a harmful cyanobacterial bloom that became a regular occurrence in the summer inside the Ross Island Lagoon, in partnership with Oregon State University.
+In 2017, HAP's activism led to the opening of the Poet's Beach, Portland's first officially recognized public swimming beach, in nearly 100 years.
+Additionally, HAP began work to mitigate a harmful cyanobacterial bloom that became a regular occurrence in the summer inside the Ross Island Lagoon, in partnership with Oregon State University (OSU).
 HAP also commissioned a dock swim study by landscape architectural firm M.I.G. to reimagine the Kevin Duckworth Memorial Dock as a non-motorized swimming and fishing dock.